 2. Install the CodeStream extension

-Install the CodeStream extension as you would any other extension for VS Code or a JetBrains IDE by going to the marketplace in your IDE.
-Make sure you’re running the latest version (Version 14.2 or later).
+Install the CodeStream extension by going to the marketplace in your IDE.
+Make sure you’re running the latest version:

 3. Sign up for CodeStream